 1. Create a Google Sheet action and select the sub-action "Update Existing Row".

-2. Select the Sheet, the Lookup Column, and the Lookup Value so that they correspond to the column and the Custom Field that were used in the initial "Insert Row" acton.
+2. Select the Sheet, the Lookup Column, and the Lookup Value so that they correspond to the column and the Custom Field that were used in the initial "Insert Row" action.

-Google Sheets integration has a limit of 250 requests/100 seconds.
+Google Sheets integration has a limit of 150 requests per 60 seconds.
 This limit applies to the user, who has enabled this integration under their Google account, i.e. if the user has multiple pages in ManyChat and connected Google Sheets integration, then the limit will be shared across those pages.
 Hitting this limit causes the error in Settings > Logs "X or more requests were not processed due to the Google API limit" and the integration action won't be executed, but the processing of the flow will continue.